runab/jquery.webfonts/README.md

 ## Developers

-This project is part of Wikimedia Foundation's Project Milkshake.
+This project is part of "Wikimedia Foundation's Project Milkshake".
 See https://www.mediawiki.org/wiki/Project_Milkshake